rupal11/DS_Algo_Practice_Question/README.md

    b.
 Changing case of string
    c.
 Count the no. of vowels
    d.
 Reversing a string
                   i.  using another string(Reverse 1)
+                  ii. using same string(Reverse 2)
    e.
 Checking Palindrome
    f.
 Finding duplicates in a string
    g.
 Checking Anagram